• Home

 Chocolate Chip Banana Bread

-Stir in 1 cup semi-sweet chips before pouring into pans.
-Hard to go back to plain after this one.
+Mix in 1 cup of semi-sweet chocolate chips before dividing into the pans.
+It’s hard to go back to the regular once you have tried this one.

 Walnut Banana Bread